DFE-Digital/npd-find-and-explore-infra/Readme.md

 ## Connecting to the production system

-> TODO This hung for me in testing... it needs an extra process in the Docker container :/
+> This hung for me in testing... it needs an extra process in the Docker container :/

 ```bash
 az webapp ssh --resource-group s112p01-find-npd-data-persistent-resources --name s112p01-find-npd-data